Medicaid Member Plan

 Quit For Life® also offers nicotine replacement therapies, such as nicotine patches or gum, at no cost to you.
 Studies show that using nicotine replacement therapies, along with a quit plan and support from a “quit-coach,” make it more likely that people can successfully stop using tobacco products.
 Vaya members with behavioral health needs or who are pregnant can receive extra support through stress assessments and additional, dedicated coaching teams.

 You can easily access Quit For Life® at any time on your mobile phone or other preferred device for a personalized experience.
 Quit For Life® is helpful if you are thinking about quitting, ready to quit, or need extra support after relapsing.
-For more information, call Member Services at 1-800-962-9003.
+For more information, call Behavioral Health Crisis Line at 1-800-962-9003.

 Opioid Misuse Prevention Program

 Opioids are powerful prescription medications that can be the right choice for treating severe pain.
 However, opioids may also have serious side effects, such as addiction and overdose.
 Vaya supports safe and appropriate opioid use through our Opioid Misuse Prevention Program.
-If you have any questions about our program, call Member Services at 1-800-962-9003.
+If you have any questions about our program, call Behavioral Health Crisis Line at 1-800-962-9003.

 Pharmacy Lock-in Program